otfbm/docs/pages/starting-battle.md

 _*Example*_

-Adding a combatant named `Map` to the battle
+Adding a combatant named `DM` to the battle

 <!-- tabs:start -->